Virus spikes have officials looking to shore up hospitals

 And in Boston, Mayor Marty Walsh said public schools will switch to all-remote learning because of a rising number of cases.
 The city’s seven-day average positive test rate is currently 5.7%, an increase from 4.5% last week.
 Walsh said students will remain in remote learning until there are two full weeks of falling infection rates.

-Peters reported from Milwaukee.
+Peters reported from Milwaukee and Johnson reported from Washington state.
 AP journalists from around the United States contributed to this report.